 BREAKING NEW GROUND is a ten month certification for beginning farmers in sustainable agriculture.

-The course is aligned with the USDA curriculum and addresses a wide varieties of disabling conditions in agriculture, including, but not limited to: arthritis, back impairments, amputations, brain injury, visual and hearing impairments and head injuries**.
+Our course is aligned with the USDA curriculum and addresses a wide varieties of disabling conditions in agriculture, including, but not limited to: arthritis, back impairments, amputations, brain injury, visual and hearing impairments and head injuries**.

-Our graduates, who complete the course and adheres to the Code of Regulations are given a plot of vacant land on which to establish and maintain their own agri-business.
+Our graduates, who complete the course and adhere to the Code of Regulations, are given a plot of vacant land on which to establish and maintain their own agri-business.
 Some of the graduates may choose to further their on-farm training and choose to work on another farm for additional time.
 One year of follow up is provided with continued access to workshops, agricultural conferences, TALMAR memberships, TALMAR CSA vendor space and the farm alliance portal.

 According to The Center for Rural Affairs within 10 years there is expected to be a 50% reduction in the number of farmers across the United States.; as a results there is a demand for new farmers.